-James Brooks, co-coach with Nick Carroll at Newport SLSC provides a clear insight on the training schedule each week and what this local SLSC hopes to achieve to only for Pittwater but for NSW itself;
+James Brooks, co-coach with Nick Carroll at Newport SLSC, provided an insight on the training schedule each week and what the Newport SLSC hopes to achieve not only for Pittwater but for NSW itself;

 I just wanted to give you some perspective on this year’s Nutri Grain series; it does give you perspective as to why I’m passionate and why so many other people are passionate about what we’re trying to achieve here.
 The final rankings in the Nutri Grain series (this year), seven of the top ten at the end of the series were ex-NSW athletes that went over to Queensland.
 In fact it was eight of the top eleven that came originally from NSW.
 Tom finished 11th in the series which was an unbelievable effort.